ctmrbio/stag-mwc/README.md

 <!--download and extract the [latest release](https://github.com/snakemake-workflows/mwc/releases). -->

 If you simply want to use this workflow, clone the repository: `git clone git@github.com:boulund/mwc`.
-If you intend to modify and further develop this workflow, fork this reposity.
-Please consider providing any generally applicable modifications via a pull request.
+If you intend to modify or further develop this workflow, you are welcome to fork this reposity.
+Please consider sharing potential improvements via a pull request.

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, when available, its DOI.

 ### Step 2: Configure workflow